North West Consortium

 Doctoral Training Partnership

-+2 Scheme (Two years Doctoral Study – For current first year students only)
++2 Scheme (Two years full-time / Four years part-time Doctoral Study – current first year students only)

-This scheme will provide support for up to two year s of full time study, or four years of part-time study for students who are currently registered onto the first year of a programme leading to the award of a doctoral degree.
+This scheme provides support for up to two years of full-time study/ four years of part-time study for students who are currently registered on the first year of a programme leading to the award of a doctoral degree.
 Students in their second or third year will not be eligible for funding.

-This scheme will provide support for up to three years of full-time study, or six years of part-time study, on a programme leading to the award of a doctoral degree.
+This scheme provides support for up to three years of full-time study/ six years of part-time study for a programme leading to the award of a doctoral degree.

-A full postgraduate award for full-time study provides funds to meet:
+The AHRC NWCDTP studentship award provides funds to meet:

 Students will receive additional disability allowance where appropriate.